Reunion 2025: Thank You for Showing Up!

 Volunteer Work Project

 The summer 2025 Volunteer Work Project (VWP) for alumni will start Sunday, July 20th with a reception.
 Work starts Monday morning and will cover a variety of physical and administrative tasks (e.g. painting, carpentry, vehicle maintenance, event preparation, mailings, etc.).
 Meals during the week will be provided for you by a team of volunteer chefs.
-Your housing will be provided to you for free during the work week in Case Commons.
+Your housing will be provided to you for free during the work week in North Hall.
 If you attend Reunion, you may continue to stay in your room for free.

 You’ll need to register for Reunion and RSVP for Volunteer Work Project separately.
 Since you’ll already have housing for the weekend, when you register for Reunion you do not need to add housing.

-RSVP for July Volunteer Work Project now!
+Registration for July Volunteer Work Project has closed.
+Join us in the fall!

 For questions about Volunteer Work Project, contact David Vincent at 510-375-7396.